Daphne-wu/cse15l-lab-reports/lab-report-1-week-2.md

 The private key (in a file id_rsa) and the public key (in a file id_rsa.pub), stored in the .ssh directory on your computer.

-> Sidenote: (If using Windows, follow the extra ssh-add steps here: https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation)
+> Sidenote: (If using Windows, follow the extra ssh-add steps [here](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation)

 INSERT IMAGE